kumagaias/jet-oni/README.md

 ### What Makes This Demo Innovative

-1. **Reddit-Native 3D Graphics**: One of the first fully interactive 3D WebGL applications running directly within Reddit posts
+1. **Reddit-Native 3D Graphics**: One of the first fully interactive 3D WebGL applications running directly within Reddit posts using Three.js
 2. **Seamless Social Integration**: No external websites, downloads, or installations required - everything runs within Reddit's ecosystem
 3. **Real-time State Persistence**: Demonstrates server-side state management with Redis, showing the foundation for multiplayer gaming
-4. **Cross-Platform Compatibility**: Works seamlessly on desktop and mobile browsers without special configuration
+4. **Cross-Platform Compatibility**: Works seamlessly on desktop and mobile browsers with touch and mouse support
 5. **Foundation for Complex Gaming**: Proves the technical viability of building sophisticated 3D multiplayer games on Reddit

-### Technical Implementation

-#### Current Demo Architecture

-**Client-Side (Three.js):**
-- Complete 3D rendering pipeline with WebGL
-- PerspectiveCamera with 75° FOV and responsive aspect ratio
-- Raycasting for precise click detection on 3D objects
-- Smooth animation loop using requestAnimationFrame
-- Texture loading with proper encoding (sRGB for diffuse, Linear for normal/specular)
-- Dynamic bounce animation with velocity-based scaling

-**Server-Side (Devvit + Express):**
-- RESTful API endpoints (`/api/init`, `/api/increment`)
-- Redis integration for persistent counter storage
-- Reddit authentication and user context
-- JSON response formatting with TypeScript types

-**Key Technical Features:**
-- **Raycasting**: Converts 2D mouse coordinates to 3D ray for object intersection
-- **Texture Mapping**: Multiple texture layers (diffuse, normal, specular) for realistic appearance
-- **Animation System**: Velocity-based bounce with acceleration and deceleration
-- **Responsive Design**: Automatic canvas resizing and camera aspect ratio adjustment

 #### Game Foundation (Implemented, Not Yet Integrated)